FAUSheppy/potaris-next-gen/site/content/de/posts/unreal_2021/index.md

 ![Add a blackboard key as a variable to the Task](/ue_2021_bb_vector_key.png)

 Get the player pawn, and the location of the pawn in the blueprint and save it as a blackboard value.
-It’s usually better, to calculate a position in front of the player, rather then try to pathfind to a position within the player mesh.
-This can be achieved by using “GetForwardVector” on the player pawn and multiplying it by the desired distance to the centre of the player mesh.
+It’s usually better, to calculate a position in front of the player, rather then try to path-find to a position within the player mesh.
+This can be achieved by using “GetForwardVector” on the player pawn and multiplying it by the desired distance to the center of the player mesh.
 Use the blackboard value parameter and the “SetBlackboardValueAsVector”-node to save the computed value.
 Finally call the “FinishExecute”-node to indicated the task has finished.

 ![Get Player Position Task](/ue_2021_get_player_position.png)